A guide to using Bazel, an artifact-based build system, for Scala developers with an example and step-by-step instructions.

 I hope this article helps you take the first steps in getting started with Bazel.

 If you want to learn more about Bazel, I recommend reading through the official Bazel starting guide and getting your hands dirty with your first Bazel project.
-There’re many more interesting topics in Bazel to learn about and explore!
+There are many more interesting topics (such as Bazel testing) to learn about and explore!